lawrie/piglowd/README.md

 The pattern language is based on up to three nested for loops with subscripts i, j and k.

-LEDs are numbered by ring and leg number, the same as for winingPi.
+LEDs are numbered by ring and leg number, the same as for wiringPi.
 Leg numbers are 0-2 and ring numbers are 0-5 counting from the outside in.

 The pattern line consists of a set of tokens separated by spaces.